SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

     - Conclusion was to make 3 api calls one for each media type (`anime, shows, movies`)
     - To reduce each network call's load on the server and browser processing time.
     - This had to be done because there is not pagination support for the all-times endpoint.
-  - TODO: @ekleop may need to add a server-time field to the response of all-times api call.
+  - @ekleop may need to add a server-time field to the response of all-times api call.
     - Or use a common time server for everything to solve the age old problem of not trusting client's clock time for anything important.
     - This is to avoid errors and corrupting any resources (user's plex library in this case)
+    - Can use server's Date response header
   - Started working on these simkl activity api calls

 #### `8/2/2022`